jfcloutier/karma_system/design_notes/policies.md

 When all goals of a CA are inactivated (rejected or executed), a new frame is started.

-## Observing executed policies as attempt beliefs
+## Observing action beliefs from executed policies

-When a CA executes a policy it formulated, the execution of the policy becomes a `count(PolicyName, 1)` belief held by the CA in its next timeframe.
+When a CA executes a policy it formulated, the execution of the policy possibly becomes a set of `Action(Effector, Boolean)` beliefs (a.k.a. action beliefs) held by effector CAs sitting at the bottom of the CA hierarchy.

+These action beliefs held by effector CAs are automatically elevated up the hierarchy, becoming beliefs shared by ancestor CAs, subject to consistency constraints (no disagreement among siblings) and abstraction constraints (they are not combined into abstract beliefs).

-The belief from the execution of the policy, like any other belief of the CA, is observable by a parent CA, and, crucially, can be incorporated into the parent CA's symbolic generative model (causal theory).
+Crucially, the action beliefs from the execution of the policy, like any other umwelt beliefs observed by a CA, can become incorporated into the CA's causal theory when it is updated.

-The policy's contents (a list of goals for the CA's umwelt) is known to the CA but is hidden to its observers (i.e. parent CAs).

-The CA remembers named policies at least for as long as parent CAs references them.
+## Evaluating the success of reusable policies

+The CA remembers, for a while, a policy it executed (the goal -the belief to impact- and the directives emitted) together with the wellbeing values at the time, so as to later be able to gauge the success of the policy.

+A policy is deemed successful if it precedes closely the intended belief change.
+It is even more successful if it correlates with an increase in wellbeing.

+A CA might repeat a past policy considered the most successful in attempting to achieve a goal, or it might try another pre-built policy, or it might even construct a new one, all depending on the stress felt by the CA from changes in its wellbeing.